jenspfaug/OpenLineage/proposals/1837/static_lineage.md

 ### Record datasets before access
 Is this just a form of bootstrapping?
 ### Dataset connections
-Ability to connect 2 dataset entities without additional information about the run that created that connection
+Ability to connect 2 dataset entities without additional information about the run that created that connection.
+### Views, dashboards, and reports
+When views, dashboards, reports, and similar datasets are defined, there is no data transferred and therefore conceptually there is no run.
+However, the relationship between the underlying data source and the view, dashboard, report is relevant for lineage analysis.

 ## Proposed Model
 ### Extension